tienhoah/chatty-app/README.md

 open http://localhost:3000
 ```

-2.Locate to chatty_server folder and start server.
+2. Locate to chatty_server folder and start server.
 - in current chattApp folder
 ```
 cd chatty_server
 npm start
 ```
-3.Now the Chatty is ready to use.
+3. Now the Chatty is ready to use.
 - Multiple users are supported, just simply open a new browser tab and continue to send messages to each other.

 ### Static Files